List of Bakugan Battle Brawlers characters: Spectra Phantom (Keith Fermin)

 Spectra appears again in Spectra Rises, battles Dan, and loses, but nevertheless says he will see him again soon.
 As shown in Spectra Rises, he used the forbidden card "Chaos Ability X" on Elico, Vulcan and Brontes, which forced their unnatural evolution, making them his battle weapons.
 In All Or Nothing, Spectra transports Dan to his ship upon reaching Earth to retrieve the Perfect Core from Drago.
 During their battle, Spectra seems to have a change of heart, referring to Dan as his friend in thanks for enlightening him.
 He reveals shortly that using data on Bakugan evolution, he plans to bring out even further power from within the Bakugan.
 After they arrive at the Mother Palace, he states that the Resistance is on their own in shutting down the BT system.
 After confronting Zenoheld however, Gus is defeated and Spectra soon forms a temporary alliance with Dan to avenge his fallen comrade.
-After the Pyrus attribute energy is absorbed and the BT system begins to activate, his ship is used to transport all of the bakugan on New Vestroia to Earth.
-When time begins to run out, and the Resistance decides to bail out while they still can, Helios leaves Spectra and confronts Drago about staying to evacuate the remaining bakugan.
+After the Pyrus attribute energy is absorbed and the BT system begins to activate, his ship is used to transport all of the Bakugan on New Vestroia to Earth.
+When time begins to run out, and the Resistance decides to bail out while they still can, Helios leaves Spectra and confronts Drago about staying to evacuate the remaining Bakugan.
 The two decide to head off and destroy the BT system, and after Drago evolves by absorbing the attribute energies, Helios and Spectra once again become Dan and Drago's rivals before leaving New Vestroia.
-But in the end of Spectra's Last Stand, Spectra agrees to join Dan and the Resistance and takes off his mask, becoming Keith once again.
+But at the end of Spectra's Last Stand, Spectra agrees to join Dan and the Resistance and takes off his mask, becoming Keith once again.
 It is shown in the same episode that like Mira, he may have some sort of telepathic ability, as he spoke to Dan and Drago in their own minds from a distance.

 Spectra has returned in the fourth season, Bakugan Mechtanium Surge.
-He was first seen in the shadows receiving a distress call from Marucho who was fighting against the rampaging chaos bakugan, although Marucho and Shun were surprised that Spectra came to help they were still glad.
+He was first seen in the shadows receiving a distress call from Marucho who was fighting against the rampaging chaos Bakugan, although Marucho and Shun were surprised that Spectra came to help they were still glad.
 Spectra left afterwards but not before telling Dan that he has changed from the old Dan.
 Spectra and Helios returned to help the brawlers again when they were fighting against Mag Mel on Gundalia and before they left Spectra said they had nothing left to worry about over the brawlers.
 When Dan thanked the two of them for helping, Spectra said they could call on him anytime.